Case Studies

 Read the full story

-2018 grantee ($5 million), 2023 grantee ($5 million)
+• 2018 grantee ($5 million), 2023 grantee ($5 million)

 Crossroads Rhode Island used its first Day 1 Families Fund grant to invest in a range of interventions—from offering emergency assistance to divert families from homelessness to bringing on board a housing navigator to help families in need identify safe and affordable housing.
 “We know our model and these resources can get us to functional zero with family homelessness,” says Karen Santilli, CEO of Crossroads Rhode Island.

-Learn more about Crossroads Rhode Island on their website.
+Learn more about Crossroads Rhode Island.

-2020 grantee ($2.5 million)
+• 2020 grantee ($2.5 million)

 The Day 1 Families Fund grant unlocked a previously unobtainable level of staff capacity that helped MAHUBE-OTWA expand and solve issues specific to the very rural area it serves.
 Three years after receiving the grant, the team has connected more than 1,500 families with needed services, and some counties it serves are down to the single digits of people experiencing homelessness.

-Learn more about MAHUBE-OTWA on their website.
+Learn more about MAHUBE-OTWA.

-2018 grantee ($5 million), 2023 grantee ($3.75 million)
+• 2018 grantee ($5 million), 2023 grantee ($3.75 million)

 As a leader in addressing rising homelessness in Charlotte, The Salvation Army of Greater Charlotte used its first Day 1 Families Fund grant to “say ‘yes’ to more families who were in crisis and keep whole families—including dads and teenaged sons—together,” according to Deronda Metz, the organization’s director of social services.
 The grant helped The Salvation Army of Greater Charlotte launch programs for both children and adults to improve their wellbeing and expand its diversion efforts, which has helped 275 families stay out of homelessness.